bogeo/suspatterns/README.md

 ## Pattern overview
 ### Backward compatibility
 This is an important approach to avoid hardware obsolescence effects caused by the software.
-To be added soon...
+Unfortunately, detailed software design patterns to achieve this goal are not given yet inside this experimental repository.
+But see BackwardCompatibility.xml for some more comments about this.
+However, a first formal description will be added soon to this experimental repository...
 ### Cache Streamed Document
 Alias for "Don't Stream Twice".
 ### Compensate